solidi/hl-mods/workspace/redist/readme.txt

     - Fixed repeating bot names when they reconnect
     - Fixed spectator mode while in arena
     - Reduced repeating deploy weapon sound effects
+    - Fixed retract distance of view model so is always appears on screen

 Beta 3 Features: